MaddyWikstrom/bobbytherabbit/CRITICAL_FIXES_SUMMARY.md

 - Better handling of Shopify API responses
 - Loading indicators and state management during checkout
 - Proper cleanup of cart data after successful checkout creation

+## 4. Cart Management Enhancement

+**Issue:** "Add to Cart" functionality was broken, causing items to not appear properly in the cart drawer and inconsistent behavior across the site.

+**Solution:**
+- Implemented an enhanced cart management system in `scripts/cart-manager-fix.js`
+- Fixed product image handling in cart items
+- Added robust error handling and fallbacks
+- Improved synchronization with Shopify APIs
+- Enhanced user feedback with improved notifications

+**Key Features:**
+- Global detection and handling of all "Add to Cart" buttons
+- Standardized product data normalization
+- Elegant error handling with fallback mechanisms
+- Enhanced visual feedback for cart interactions
+- Improved cart item display with proper image fallbacks
+- Self-healing cart validation to prevent corrupted cart data
+- Background synchronization with Shopify when available

 ## Implementation Notes